 Information shared with Yale Police Department (YPD)

 The Yale Police Department offers confidential consultations regarding possible criminal investigation.
-Ordinarily, the decision about whether or not to press criminal charges is up to you.
-In cases of sexual misconduct, the YPD will share information with the Title IX office, and will advise you about the resources and assistance the university can provide.
+Ordinarily, the decision about whether to press criminal charges is up to you.
+In cases of sexual misconduct, the YPD will share information with the Title IX office and will advise you about the resources and assistance the university can provide.